NASAWorldWind/NASAWorldWind.github.io/content/web/get-started.md

 ## More Ways to Get Started

-- The latest <a href="https://github.com/NASAWorldWind/WebWorldWind/releases/latest" onclick="trackOutboundLink('https://github.com/NASAWorldWind/WebWorldWind/releases/latest'); return false;">GitHub release</a> contains all the WorldWind libraries and code examples.
+- The latest [GitHub release](https://github.com/NASAWorldWind/WebWorldWind/releases/latest) contains all the WorldWind libraries and code examples.

 - [Simplest Usage](/web/tutorials/simplest-example) tutorial